redbadger/awesome-badger/chriswhealy/sha256/algorithm-overview/README.md

 Phases 1 and 2 are repeated as many times as needed to consume the input message, then the final digest is simply the concatenation of the eight hash values `h[0..7]`.

-[^1]: Be careful not to confuse the "one-way compression" used by the SHA-2 algorithms with the more familiar "data" or "two-way compression" performed by programs such as `ZIP`.<br>Programs such as `ZIP` are only useful because they specifically create a two-way mapping between the compressed form of the data and the original.
-Without this, you'd never be able to `unzip` your files.<br>However, in cryptography, this two-way mapping is precisely what we must avoid creating!
-Consequently, the SHA-2 family of algorithms have been specifically designed to exclude any practical possibilty of recovering the original data from its compressed form; yet at the same time, the compressed form of the data must be constructed in such a way that it could only have come from the source data.
+[^1]: Be careful not to confuse the "one-way compression" used by the SHA-2 algorithms with the more familiar "data" or "two-way compression" performed by programs such as `zip`.<br>Programs such as `zip` are only useful because they specifically create a two-way mapping between the compressed data and the original data.
+Without this, you'd never be able to `unzip` your files.<br>However, in cryptography, this two-way mapping is precisely what we must avoid creating!<br>Consequently, the SHA-2 family of algorithms have been specifically designed to exclude any practical possibilty of recovering the original data from its compressed form; yet at the same time, the compressed form of the data must be constructed in such a way that it could only have come from the source data.